moonjellydigital/wp-dev-env/README.md

 max upload size.

 4. (optional) Pre-install plugins or themes by adding the files to the `plugins` or `themes` directories, respectively.
-Make sure the files have read, write, execute permissionsi set for the user.
+Make sure files and directories have appropriate read, write, execute permissions set.
+The `plugins` and `themes` directories and their contents should be owned by the the Apache server user.

 5. Launch the network.
 For Docker Compose: `docker-compose up`. for Docker
 Stack: `docker stack deploy`, for Podman Compose: `podman-compose up`.